Loading

 I've used email since 1995 (my dad set up the account for me because I was five years old), and I've worked fully remotely since 2012.
 I've spent more time tinkering with email than any person should.
 I've tried nearly every purported fix, system, or solution available (you should see my Gmail labels), and I've long since concluded the best fix is to take a deep breath and accept that email will never be amazing, but that with an app you like, it won't be a burden.

-I spent time with all the top email apps on every device, and here are my picks for the eight best desktop and mobile email apps for all the big platforms.
+I spent time with all the top email apps on every device, and here are my picks for the eight best desktop and mobile email apps for all the big platforms—as well as a handful of other suggestions if you want something a bit more out there.

 The 8 best email clients

-• Windows Mail for the best free Windows email app
+• Outlook for Windows for the best free Windows email app

 • Mailbird for the best Windows email app